Beth Rist

 The elderly are being abused and neglected within our Community.

-Women’s Rights
+Women’s and LGBTQ Rights

 Women are still being seen as “less than” and experiences abuses daily.